kfeldmann/relief-valve/README.md

 It might be nice to buffer the stream until the downstream component unblocks so that upstream services can keep doing their jobs.
-In fact, it might even be more valuable to throw data away rather than to stop the upstream service.
+In fact, depending on the service, it might even be more valuable to throw data away rather than to stop the upstream service (e.g. maybe the service is a critical web application and the data stream that is blocking is just for analytics, etc.).

 Rv does three things: